Bow Street Runners: John Fielding's legacy (1780–1815)

+The government responded by establishing the Home Department in 1782, therefore allowing the administration of criminal law to receive more focused attention than before.
+In time, this office would provide a centre to deal with all the aspects of criminal administration.
+In 1782 it also supported the new Bow Street Foot Patrols.
 Eventually, in 1785, the Home Department attempted to introduce and pass 'A Bill for the further Prevention of Crimes, and for the more speedy Detection and Punishment of Offenders against the Peace, in the Cities of London and Westminster, the Borough of Southwark, and certain Parts adjacent to them', which was meant to provide a measure of central control over the many police forces across the metropolis but failed to do so.
 Some elements were derived from the existing institutions, particularly Bow Street, but the concept of the metropolis as a unified district and a central command overseeing many policing divisions was completely new.

 In addition to the reform of the structure of the London policing forces, the bill included clauses aimed at the prevention of crime, such as giving police preventive powers to search and arrested on suspicion.
-An example is when they arrest Colonel Edward Despard, for provoking the Despard Plot.
-In 1792, Parliament did pass legislation that introduced some reform to the system, The Middlesex Justices Act which contained two elements of the 1785 bill: one was the establishment of public offices where magistrates monopolized the administration of criminal law throughout the metropolis, and the other was the increase in the powers of the police.
-The Act was mainly based on the model presented by the Bow Street office and on Fielding's conception of the magistrate and of how to deal with crime, therefore leading to the replication of the Bow Street structure throughout London.
+An example is when they arrested Colonel Edward Despard, for provoking the Despard Plot.
+In 1792, Parliament did pass legislation that introduced some reform to the system, the Middlesex Justices Act 1792 (32 Geo.
+3. c.
+53) which contained two elements of the 1785 bill: one was the establishment of public offices where magistrates monopolized the administration of criminal law throughout the metropolis, and the other was the increase in the powers of the police.
+The act was mainly based on the model presented by the Bow Street office and on Fielding's conception of the magistrate and of how to deal with crime, therefore leading to the replication of the Bow Street structure throughout London.